 McBride is not afraid to speak up.
 “I can’t stand the idea of being in ‘the back office,’” he said.
 “The things that come out of our shop are tailor-made to raise money, to help gift officers be successful.
 We understand the kinds of questions gifts officers are going to ask and the kinds of objections they are going to make, and we are prepared.”

 McBride urged his colleagues in prospect development to become more proactive in everything they do.

 “It’s about accepting that you are going to get challenged, and having airtight answers,” he said.
 “People have disagreements all the time and they think it is a bad thing.
 But it’s not.
 It’s a healthy tension.
 Once we adopted that philosophy in our team, it changed the way we do business.”

 Susan H. Faraone is a senior consultant for Aspen Leadership Group.
-She serves as the editor of Connections and the chair of Apra’s editorial advisory committee.
+She serves as the editor of Connections and former chair of Apra’s editorial advisory committee.